We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - The camera allows the instructor to provide feedback during your private sessions and give shout-outs during live group classes.

-- Unlike other smart gyms, the Mirror offers personal training sessions.
+- Unlike other smart gyms, the Mirror offers personal training sessions (for an extra per-session fee).

-- It doesn’t offer built-in storage for any of the additional workout equipment you might have or need to purchase.
+- It doesn’t offer built-in storage for any additional workout equipment you might have or need to purchase.

 - The Mirror is not cheap, and you’ll need a monthly membership if you want to take advantage of any of the classes.
 (An initial 1-year membership commitment is required.)